Prestellar Cores in Turbulent Clouds: Numerical Modeling and Evolution to Collapse: Results

-\cref{fig:core_evolution}(a) and (b) show that, before $t_\mathrm{crit}$, the net force exhibits significant temporal fluctuations as well as large core-to-core variations.
+the average infall velocity $\overline{v}_{r,\mathrm{core}}$ (\cref{eq:vr_core}), the average turbulent velocity dispersion $\sigma_\mathrm{1D}(r_M)$ and the central density $\rho_c$. \cref{fig:core_evolution}(a) and (b) show that, before $t_\mathrm{crit}$, the net force exhibits significant temporal fluctuations as well as large core-to-core variations.
 This is because cores form through chaotic and dynamic processes involving random collisions of supersonic flows.
 The average net force before $t_\mathrm{crit}$ is slightly positive, indicating that the core-building flows are decelerated by the pressure gradients that they are setting up.
 This deceleration additionally implies that it is the initial momentum (or ``inertia'') of the converging flows rather than gravitational collapse that builds a core around a stagnation point.
-Over time, $\mathcal{F}_\mathrm{imb}$ evolves from small positive to small negative values and the turbulence level $\overline{\sigma}_{r,\mathrm{core}}$ slowly drops (\cref{fig:core_evolution}(e) and (f)).
+Over time, $\mathcal{F}_\mathrm{imb}$ evolves from small positive to small negative values and the turbulence level $\sigma_\mathrm{1D}$ slowly drops (\cref{fig:core_evolution}(e) and (f)).
 Meanwhile, the radial velocity $\overline{v}_{r,\mathrm{core}}$ becomes increasingly negative and the central density $\rho_c$ increases; these changes are slow prior to $t_\mathrm{crit}$, and rapid afterwards.